robindrost/docs-1/docs/portals.md

 |Audio Quality|The Audio quality can be set by selecting one audio bitrate.|

-### Stream & Encoder Overview
+### Stream Overview

 All streams connected to the account are listed in the stream overview.
 The basic information is listed in the row of a stream.
 Additional information and settings can be found in the menu on the right side of the row.
 The StreamID is used to link a stream to a player implementation.
 More information about the players and the integration of the player SDK’s can be found on [docs.liveryvideo.com] (index.md 'Main page')

 The ID of the linked encoders is visible in the row.
 The cloud encoder ID only shows while streaming.
 The on-prem encoders, when linked, are always visible.
 An on-prem encoder, when available, can be linked to a stream via the “Add Encoder to Stream” option in the stream menu.

-An RTMP and/or SRT ingest URL is indicated for a Cloud stream.
-The URL needs to be configured in the mixer of choose.
+The Livery Console shows information about a cloud stream.
+For example the ingest url (SRT or RTMP) can be copied and pasted in your streaming program (OBS/Wirecast/etc).
 Please see [Mixer Soft- and Hardware section](encoder.md 'Main page') for more info.
+Once you start streaming from there a cloud instance will be provisioned for your stream.
+This can take some timem 20-30 seconds when no cloud available cloud encoders are actie.
+Once the encoder is provisioned and streaming, a red bubble with the text Streaming will appear which indicates the stream is live.

 The Livery platform knows 3 stream phases; Pre, Live and Post broadcast.
 The selected phase determines the behaviour of the integrated player.